n1tecki/Geography-of-Open-Source-Software/README.md

 ### Python scripts

-The data collection scripts are written in Python.
+The data collection scripts are written in Python. <br />
-The APIs of the services Github, Twitter, and Bing Maps are used.
+The APIs of the services Github, Twitter, and Bing Maps are used. <br />
 The codes were implemented in Python 3 and tested on a Linux machine.
-The required dependencies for the scripts are: tweepy, urllib, github, nuts_finder and pandas.
+The required dependencies for the scripts are: tweepy, urllib, github, nuts_finder and pandas. <br />

 The codes can be used to collect all user-provided information from Github and Twitter, including usernames, location information, emails, Twitter usernames, other associated accounts/websites, workplaces, bios, sponsor information, etc. Users can also be gelocated based on their location information from said services or by analysis of their email suffixes against a list of country and university domains.
 Depending on the available data, the user can be located on a national or subnational level.